 Quantum computing is the area of study focused on developing computer technology based on the principles of quantum theory.
 Tens of billions of public and private capitals are being invested in Quantum technologies.
-Countries across the world have realized that quantum technologies can be a major disruptor of existing businesses, they have collectively invested $24 billion in quantum research and applications in 2021.
+Countries across the world have realized that quantum technologies can be a major disruptor of existing businesses

 A Comparison of Classical and Quantum Computing

 Classical computing relies, at its ultimate level, on principles expressed by Boolean algebra.
 Data must be processed in an exclusive binary state at any point in time or what we call bits.
 While the time that each transistor or capacitor need be either in 0 or 1 before switching states is now measurable in billionths of a second, there is still a limit as to how quickly these devices can be made to switch state.

 As we progress to smaller and faster circuits, we begin to reach the physical limits of materials and the threshold for classical laws of physics to apply.
 Beyond this, the quantum world takes over, in a quantum computer, a number of elemental particles such as electrons or photons can be used with either their charge or polarization acting as a representation of 0 and/or 1.
 Each of these particles is known as a quantum bit, or qubit, the nature and behavior of these particles form the basis of quantum computing.
 Classic computers use transistors as the physical building blocks of logic, while quantum computers may use trapped ions, superconducting loops, quantum dots or vacancies in a diamond .

 - Building scalable and stable quantum hardware: One of the main challenges in quantum computing is building a device that can handle a large number of qubits while maintaining stability and coherence.

 - Dealing with noise and errors in quantum systems: Quantum systems are highly sensitive to noise and errors, which can disrupt computation and lead to inaccurate results.